KUSENTEI!

 2 November 1943:

-LtCdr (later Rear Admiral) Roy M. Davenport's HADDOCK (SS-231) makes a surface radar-assisted attack on what Davenport takes to be one of a group of three destroyers.
+LtCdr (later Rear Admiral) Roy M. Davenport's (USNA ’33) USS HADDOCK (SS-231) makes a surface radar-assisted attack on what Davenport takes to be one of a group of three destroyers.
 He fires torpedoes at CH-28 at 09-12N, 150-13E.
 CH-28's crew see the tracks of three torpedoes pass closeby, then CH-28 counterattacks unsuccessfully.
 Davenport claims sinking the "destroyer".

 5 November 1943:

-At 0430, arrives at Truk via N channel escorting a convoy consisting of Giyu Maru and nine fishing boats.
+At 0430, arrives at Truk via N channel escorting a convoy consisting of GIYU MARU and nine fishing boats.

 7 November 1943: